-The purpose of this course is to understand and use (abstract) discrete structures that are backbones of computer science.
+Minimum Credits: 3 Maximum Credits: 3 The purpose of this course is to understand and use (abstract) discrete structures that are backbones of computer science.
 In particular, this class is meant to introduce logic, proofs, sets, relations, functions, counting, and probability, with an emphasis on applications in computer science.
-Academic Career: Undergraduate

-Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: MATH 0200 or MATH 0220 or MATH 0230
+Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: MATH 0200 or MATH 0220 or MATH 0230

-CS 0445 - DATA STRUCTURES
+CS 0445 - ALGORITHMS AND DATA STRUCTURES 1

-This course emphasizes the study of the basic data structures of computer science (stacks, queues, trees, lists) and their implementations using the java language included in this study are programming techniques which use recursion, reference variables, and dynamic memory allocation.
+This course emphasizes the study of the basic data structures of computer science (stacks, queues, trees, lists) and their implementations using the java language.
+Included in this study are programming techniques that use recursion, reference variables, and dynamic memory allocation.
 Students in this course are also introduced to various searching and sorting methods and also expected to develop an intuitive understanding of the complexity of these algorithms.